Morbey/KafkaLib/README.md

 - Prepares your app for future Kafka extensions
 - Stores custom metadata in a thread local context accessible during error mapping

+### Clearing the Metadata Context

+Always invoke `KafkaErrorMetadataContext.clear()` once a message has been fully processed.
+This prevents metadata from leaking between threads and ensures that subsequent messages start with a clean context.
+A typical pattern is to place the call inside a `finally` block of your consumer logic.